Convergence and Sample Complexity of Policy Gradient Methods for Stabilizing Linear Systems: Introduction

-\textbf{Direct data-driven control.} There is a line of works that directly synthesize controllers from a given set of system trajectories, dating back to the seminal work \cite{willems2005note}.
-It establishes a Willems' fundamental lemma which proves that all the trajectories of a linear system can be represented by a linear combination of historical trajectories under the PE condition.
-Then, a semi-definite program (SDP) is proposed in \cite{de2019formulas, de2021low} to stabilize the linear system if the additive noise of the system dynamics satisfies a quadratic matrix inequality.
-Without the PE condition, the work \cite{van2020data} provides both sufficient and necessary conditions for stabilizing noiseless linear systems with state feedback.
-For the stochastic case, it is proposed in \cite{van2020noisy, bisoffi2021trade} to stabilize a set of possible systems that obey with data samples by establishing a new matrix $\mathcal{S}$-lemma \cite{van2020noisy}.
+\textbf{Direct data-driven control.} There is another line of research that directly synthesizes controllers from a given set of system trajectories.
+The seminal work \cite{willems2005note} establishes Willems' fundamental lemma to show that all the trajectories of a linear system can be represented by a linear combination of historical trajectories under the PE condition.
+Then, a data-based semi-definite program (SDP) is designed in \cite{de2019formulas, de2021low} to find a stabilizing controller when the additive noise of the system dynamics satisfies a quadratic matrix inequality.
+Without the PE condition, Ref. \cite{van2020data} provides a necessary and sufficient condition for stabilizing noiseless linear systems with state feedback.
+For the stochastic case, a so-called matrix $\mathcal{S}$-lemma is proposed in \cite{van2020noisy, bisoffi2021trade} to find a common stabilizing controller of a set of admissible systems consistent with data samples.
 While this approach provides a novel perspective on the stabilization problem, it relies on the solution to an SDP, the existence of which is sensitive to the data quality~\cite{van2020noisy}.
-Moreover, it cannot provide an explicit sample complexity in solving a stabilizing controller.
+Different from this work, the above references cannot provide any sample complexity in finding a stabilizing controller.
+In fact, a recent work~\cite{kang2023minimum} shows that the sample complexity of stabilization via direct data-driven approaches is almost identical to that of SysID, which is $n+m$ in terms of the number of state-input pairs.
 We refer the readers to \cite{markovsky2021behavioral} for a comprehensive review of this direction.